ryan-gwo/ryan-gwo.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yuze Guo (郭雨泽).
-I was born in November 2003 and is happy and ready to spend rest of my life in the academic world.
+I was born in November 2003 and is happy and ready to devote myself to an accomplished academic career.

 My hometown is Guangzhou, or you can call it Canton.
 It's a beautiful city with leading infrastructures and public transportation.
 It's also an ancient city with a history of over two thousand years, and has always been the economic and cultural center in southern China.